Magnesite: Occurrence

 Crystalline and cryptocrystalline magnesites have very different mineral structures.
 While crystalline magnesite has a well developed crystal structure, the cryptocrystalline magnesite is amorphous- mostly aggregate of fine grains.
-Since clumped isotopic composition depends on specific bonding, difference in crystal structure is very likely to affect the way clumped isotopic signatures are recorded in these different structures.
-This leads to the fact that their pristine signatures might be modified differently by later thermal events like diagenesis/burial heating etc.

 Formation

 Magnesite can be formed via talc carbonate metasomatism of peridotite and other ultramafic rocks.
 Magnesite is formed via carbonation of olivine in the presence of water and carbon dioxide at elevated temperatures and high pressures typical of the greenschist facies.

 Magnesite can also be formed via the carbonation of magnesium serpentine (lizardite) via the following reaction: